 • Hershey’s Chocolate World at New York New York

-• The Linq (brand new shopping and dining center next to Flamingo and The LINQ hotel)
+• The Linq (shopping and dining center next to Flamingo and The LINQ hotel)

 Start at Mandalay Bay (south end of the Strip) and work your way to the Stratosphere (north end of the Strip, and also one of the world’s highest points).
 You can spend hours of fun simply by walking or driving down the Strip, viewing all the fancy hotels and sights.
 At night, the bright lights of the Las Vegas Strip provide some amazing scenery.